cdils/genesis-style-trump/README.txt

 Not really.
 It’s designed only to help you override plugin styles more efficiently by reducing the need to use !important in your child theme’s style sheet.

-= The plugin won't activate =

-You must have Genesis or a Genesis child theme installed and activated on your site.

 == Changelog ==

 = 1.0.0 =